|

 have the candidates' names and affiliations listed in

-will appear near the top of some ballot papers and
+top of some ballot papers and near the bottom of

-eliminates the effect of the "donkey vote".
+vote".
 Filling casual vacancies

 Casual vacancies are